 Who is ERRC?

-ERRC (Education Resources and Referrals – China) is a 501c3 publically supported not-for-profit organization whose participants are all professing Christians.
-ERRC has a 27-year history of sending dedicated Christian teachers to some of China’s most prestigious universities.
-More recently, ERRC teachers have gone to some of China’s top grammar, middle, and high secondary schools.
+ERRC (Education Resources and Referrals – China) is a 501c3 publically supported non-profit organization whose participants are all professing Christians.
+ERRC has a 50-year history of sending dedicated Christian teachers to some of China’s most prestigious universities.

 What is the vision of ERRC?